azat-co/expressworks/exercises/static/problem.md

-Apply static middleware to serve `index.html` file without any routes.
+Apply static middleware to serve the file `index.html` without any routes.

 Your solution must listen on the port number supplied by `process.argv[2]`.